Want to find out the full list of gamification experts of today that you need to know about?

 Gabe Zichermann is an author and public speaker who has worked tirelessly to implement game mechanics into non-game related environments.
 This includes corporate businesses and education.
 He is known as one of gamification’s most strident campaigners and through his TED Talk seminars, he has expressed the power of using game mechanics to engage otherwise non-engaged learners.

-So there we have it, our Gamification Hall of Fame’s Top 20 Influencers.
-They’re a wildly varied ensemble of people, deriving from corporate backgrounds, gaming backgrounds, education, media and more.
-What binds them together is the passion for learning, and for making sure learning is as enjoyable and engaging as possible.
+So there we have it, the Top 20 Gamification Experts listed in our Gamification Hall of Fame .
+They’re a wildly varied ensemble of gamification influencers, deriving from corporate backgrounds, gaming backgrounds, education, media and more.
+What binds these gamification experts together is the passion for learning, and for making sure learning is as enjoyable and engaging as possible.